Environment¶

 NERSC_HOST

-will show you which machine you are logged into.
+will show you which machine you are logged in to.
 The expected value should be the following for Perlmutter:

 elvis@perlmutter> echo $NERSC_HOST